What is Drug Addiction?

 Outpatient facilities should be used after completing an inpatient treatment program, or if the addiction is mild, meaning the addict doesn’t require a medical detox.
 Outpatient facilities still provide excellent care but are less intensive than inpatient facilities, and the patients are permitted to live at home while undergoing treatment.

 Once the physical aspects of drug addiction are addressed, treatment centers also place a major emphasis on mental and emotional health.
 Though all treatment centers run differently, most programs provide a mixture of individual and group therapy sessions.
 Individual sessions are used as an informative time where patients learn about their addiction as well as learn ways of coping and living a drug-free life.

 Group sessions are proctored by a professional that encourages the participation of every patient.
 In a group session, where every person is at a different point in their sobriety journey, those who are struggling can find strength in the stories of others.
 Group sessions help patients build a support network which is vital during and after their treatment program.

 Sobriety is something that cannot be achieved through a magic pill.
-It is a process which takes a full commitment.
-Even after finishing a program, there may be times when a former patient feels a strong urge use again.
+It is a process that takes a full commitment.
+Even after finishing a program, there may be times when a former patient feels a strong urge to use again.
 Making sure to seek help as soon as that happens can help avoid a relapse.